OnaBai/kendoui/OBSortableGrid/README.md

 kendoOBSortableGrid is a Kendo-UI widget that allows you to move elements horizontally and vertically HTML elements.

 * kendoOBSortableGrid.js : Kendo UI Widget that allows to move elements using drag and drop.
-* vertical.html          : allows to move elements up and down.
 * horizontal.html        : allows to move elements left and right.
 * both.html              : allows to move elements left and right as well as up and down.
 * final.html             : allows to move elements and elements are styled.